 Internet Jurisdiction Hits Canada's Highest Court

-The Equustek case began in 2014 with its that another company used its trade secrets and misleading tactics to create and sell a competing product.
+The Equustek case began in 2014 with its claims that another company used its trade secrets and misleading tactics to create and sell a competing product.

 After struggling to get the offending company’s website taken offline, Equustek obtained a BC court order requiring Google to remove the site from its search index.
 Google voluntarily removed search results for the site from Google.ca search results, a micro-site aimed at the Canadian market, but was unwilling to block the websites from its worldwide index.
 The BC court affirmed that the order applied on an international basis, however, issuing what amounted to a global takedown order.